 The gouda adds meltability and the Dijon mustard is necessary so it’s not too rich.
 The brininess from the lobster is so delicious in this macaroni and cheese.

 I used 4 lobster tails, but it’s definitely doable with 2 lobster tails.
-The question is: how much do you like the people coming over?!
+The question is: how much do you love the people coming over?!
 I love this recipe with 4 lobster tails because it means A LOT of lobster of everyone.